allisonwang25/cse15l-lab-reports-win24/lab3.md

         ./1471-2105-3-6.txt:          readme.txt documentation file are also included.
         ./1471-2105-3-4.txt:          conversions of .chp (.txt) for each individual profile
         ```
-    * The -r command recursively searches for the given "phrase" through the contents of all of the files in the current directory as well as in any files within subdirectories that could have the specified phrase.
+    * The `-r` command recursively searches for the given "phrase" through the contents of all of the files in the current directory as well as in any files within subdirectories that could have the specified phrase.
 This is useful because you can look through the entire directory without having to specify how deep in subdirectories you want to look.
+    * used the `man grep` command to find the command line argument `-r` and what it does

-  * -l
+  * `-l`
     * example 1:
-      * ```
-        allisonwang@Allisons-MacBook-Pro biomed % grep -r -l ".txt"
+      * `allisonwang@Allisons-MacBook-Pro biomed % grep -r -l ".txt"`
-        ```
       * ```
         ./gb-2003-4-5-r34.txt
         ./gb-2001-2-7-research0025.txt